-Two tourists who were thoroughly enjoying a delightful seafood dinner at a West Town restaurant wound up being robbed and pistol-whipped by another patron who thought their table was too loud, prosecutors said.
+Two tourists who were thoroughly enjoying a delightful seafood dinner at a West Town restaurant on Saturday wound up being robbed and pistol-whipped by another patron who thought their table was too loud, prosecutors said.

 “This is what they take from visiting our city,” bond court Judge Arthur Willis said after hearing the allegations Tuesday.
 “This is what they get.”

 Everything was going great for the visitors from Michigan and Ohio as they dined with a table of friends on the second floor of Alegrias Seafood, 1024 North Ashland.
 But prosecutors say Claudious Payne was not happy about their enthusiasm.